ahmed-eladl/deepseek-multitask-app/README.md

 ## 🧠 Prompt Engineering Strategies

 ### 1. System Messages & Role Conditioning (Code Generation)
-- **Role Specification**: We explicitly define the model's role as a "code-generation AI."
+- **System Role Specification**: We explicitly define the model's role as a "code-generation AI."
 This orients the model toward returning only executable Python code.
 - **Instruction Clarity**: The system message instructs:
   > "You are a code-generation AI.
 When given a prompt, you must return only the Python code snippet that fulfills the request.
 Do NOT include any explanations, JSON schemas, commentary, or special tokens."
 - **Priming with Examples**: We include a prior user–assistant exchange (e.g., Fibonacci example).